StepheninSchool/Assignment-4-StepheninSchool/README.md

 ```

 > Local development server starts at: `http://localhost:5173/`
-Key Files:
+---
+**Key Files:**
-- vite.config.js: Configures Vite and sets up the PWA plugin with Workbox.
+- vite.config.js: `Configures Vite and sets up the PWA plugin with Workbox.`
-- src/utils/indexedDB.js: Handles all IndexedDB operations for storing, retrieving, and deleting notes.
+- src/utils/indexedDB.js: `Handles all IndexedDB operations for storing, retrieving, and deleting notes.`
-- src/stores/noteStore.js: Manages the state of notes using Pinia.
+- src/stores/noteStore.js: `Manages the state of notes using Pinia.`
-- src/views/Home.vue: The main view where notes are displayed and managed.
+- src/views/Home.vue: `The main view where notes are displayed and managed.`
-- src/style.css: Contains custom styles for the app.
+- src/style.css: `Contains custom styles for the app.`
 ---
 **Additional Notes**
  - Icons: The app uses icons from the public/icons folder for branding and UI elements.